hhursev/recipe-scrapers/docs/in-depth-guide-scraper-functions.md

 ### `author() -> str`

 Returns the author of the recipe.
 This is typically a person's name but can sometimes be an organization or the name of the website the recipe came from.
-If the recipe does not explicitly define an author, this should return the name of the website.
+If the recipe does not explicitly define an author, this function should return the name of the website.

 ```py
 >>> scraper.author()